Playing God: Medical staff accused of placing DNRs on patients without family knowledge

 “Well, the process at that time is that we had pre-signed DNR forms just as this one.
 They were already pre-signed,” said the social worker in the videotaped deposition.
 “I had them in my notebook.
 We had them when we went to see our residents.”

-The DNR orders were signed and dated while Sambandham was the facility’s medical director.
-The identities of the patients are unknown because the Roselane officials redacted their names, citing privacy rights.

 “The scary thing is, how many victims of this physician are out there who have no idea?
-That is terrifying,” said Prieto.
+That is terrifying,” Prieto said.

 The doctor also claimed she had no idea the practice was happening in her four years as the facility’s medical director.
 “It never came up,” said Sambandham in the deposition.

-“It is illogical for a physician to see these pre-printed forms in 194 of her patients’ files and to claim that she had no knowledge of it,” said Prieto.
+“It is illogical for a physician to see these pre-printed forms in 194 of her patients’ files and to claim that she had no knowledge of it,” Prieto said.

 Milne settled a civil lawsuit with SavaSeniorCare, the facility’s former operator, for an undisclosed amount of money.
 Roselane is now owned and operated by Harborview Health Systems.
-Both did not respond to requests for an interview.
+Neither responded to requests for an interview.

 Since 2017, Georgia’s Department of Community Health has cited the facility 34 times for various violations, including not providing proper treatment plans, supervision, and medication errors.

-In May 2021, SavaSeniorCare agreed to pay the Department of Justice $11.2 million to resolve allegations it inappropriately billed Medicare and Medicaid programs.
+In May 2021, the Department of Justice reported SavaSeniorCare agreed to pay $11.2 million to resolve allegations it inappropriately billed Medicare and Medicaid programs.

 According to records from the Centers for Medicare and Medicaid Services, at least 4,808 long-term care facilities were cited for violating patient advanced directives across the country since 2019.
 Advanced directives include DNRs, but it’s unclear how many of those violations involved DNR orders improperly ordered without patient or legal guardians’ consent.

 “She was gifted.
 People think of Down Syndrome as mentally challenged.
-I would say that’s likely true, but in Grace’s case, she was top of her class,” said Schara.
+I would say that’s likely true, but in Grace’s case, she was top of her class,” Schara said.

 In October, 2021, the 19-year-old contracted COVID and went to St. Elizabeth Hospital in Appleton, Wisconsin, for treatment.
 Documents provided to InvestigateTV by her parents show they had medical power of attorney.